 The essential dress was my first Brass purchase.
 It’s airy enough for summer, but the slight sheen to the fabric makes it dressy.
 I wear mine absolutely everywhere.
 The only con is that this is the tall size, and it’s still a little on the short side for me for work.
 Comes in two lengths and XS-3X sizing.
 I’m wearing a small in the long length.

-The A-Line is my preferred work power dress (this is the new a-line 2.0, I’m wearing 1.0 here).
+The A-Line is my preferred work power dress (this link is to the the new a-line 2.0, I’m wearing 1.0 here).
 It has pockets, it has the right neckline for button up layering, and in person it just looks put together as heck.
 I’m a size 6 usually and am wearing a small in the long length.

 The Button Down Blouse